joachimbbp/neurovolume/README.md

 # Branch Goals:
 Up next:
-- [x]  scivol load works, but it loads EVERYTHING onto memory.
-This won't work for larger fMRI implementations (unless you work off the workstation).
-There needs to be a solve for this:
-    - Used `gz` files
+- [x]  Use `gz` compression for Scivol
-- [ ] Full Anat is *very* blurry (although we can tune it back in the shader).
-We need to have **grid specific tolerance levels**

 Once these are addressed we can push to main:
-- [x] Move all blender scripting implementation into python source code (will fix `Issues` above)
+- [x] Move all blender scripting implementation into python source code
 - [ ] Animate fMRI activations as VDB emission in a separate `VDB` `Grid`
     - [ ] Save stimulus data to correspond to animation
 - [ ] Rewrite helper functions as bespoke for this project